In Conversation:

 On what inspires him, Paul told me about spontaneity, joy, and simply being awake.

 When I asked him where he considers “home," Paul told me about a feeling, not a place.
-Brussels has been home for the past five years; before that, Vancouver, where Paul attended Emily Carr School of Art and Design.
-Prior to that, home was the quiet French town of Puyricard, where Paul grew up.
+Brussels has been home for the past five years; before that, Vancouver, where Paul attended Emily Carr University of Art and Design.
+Prior to that, home was the small French town where Paul grew up.

 “I love Brussels for its ease of access, its good life.
 It's very easy to live here—it's expensive—but livable, and quite dynamic socially.
 It's also where I've made the biggest decisions.
 I'd like to keep it going for a while… Once I have a plan to leave, I'll just go.